 Visit Machu Picchu in October

-November is Still a Good time to Visiting Machu Picchu Beginning of the Rain Season.
+November is Still a Good time to visit Machu Picchu Beginning of the rainy season.

 If you’re looking to avoid crowds, November is still a good time to visit Machu Picchu.
 Although it’s during the high season, the weather is moderate and there are fewer tourists than in the peak months of July and August.